 A WELS inspector is to produce the identity card issued to the inspector under section 46 whenever required to do so by a person to whom an infringement notice has been or is about to be given.

+Note for this section:

-Note: This section does not appear in the Commonwealth Act.
+This section does not appear in the Commonwealth Act.

 Division 2 — Publicising offences